aspect-build/rules_ts/README.md

 [`tsc` CLI](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to transform source files like `.ts` files into outputs such as `.js` and `.d.ts` files.

-We encourage you to read about the `transpiler` property which lets you use a faster tool like Babel or SWC to produce the `.js` files, so you don't have to wait for type-checking in your fast development loop.

 ### In a macro

 Many organizations set default values, so it's common to write a [macro] to wrap `ts_project`, then